Hungary flag Hungary Beach Holidays

 What British travellers need to know

-You can travel to Hungary without a visa for tourism for up to 90 days in any 180-day period.
+You can travel to Hungary without a visa and stay for up to 90 days in any 180-day period as a tourist.

-Be prepared to show a return or onward ticket, proof of enough money for your stay, and proof of accommodation like a hotel booking at border control.
+At border control, you may need to show a return or onward ticket, proof of enough money for your stay, and proof of accommodation like a hotel booking.

 Good to know:

-You cannot take meat, milk or products containing them into Hungary, with exceptions for things like powdered baby milk and baby food.
+You cannot take meat, milk, or products containing them into Hungary, with exceptions for some baby foods and medical diets.

-Declare cash or travellers cheques if the value is 10,000 euros or more when entering Hungary to avoid seizure.
+Declare cash or travellers cheques if their value is 10,000 euros or more upon entry, or your money could be seized when you leave.

 Safety in Hungary